Frost Monitoring and Forecasting Service

 The service focuses on addressing challenges in identifying frost hotspots and forecasting frost occurrence early enough to allow implementation of mitigation measures to avoid losses incurred on tea farms.
 Preparedness for frost events is hampered by lack of credible information on frost occurrences.

-The objective of this service is to bridge the gap by providing timely actionable information on impending frost occurrence to enhance preparedness of the stakeholders and to kick start prevention/ mitigation measures in areas prone to frost.
+The objective of this service is to identify frost hotspots and provide timely actionable information on impending frost occurrence to enhance preparedness of the stakeholders and to kick start prevention/ mitigation measures in areas prone to frost.
 Such measures include picking tea ahead of a frost event, pruning, or warm water irrigation.

 The Kenya Meteorological Department (KMD) is the custodian of all meteorological and hydrological related activities, thus KMD is a key stakeholder in this service.
-It is hoped that eventually, KMD will be the custodian of this service once it’s completed.
 The Kenya Tea and Development Authority (KTDA) is the umbrella organization for small scale farmers in the tea industry and are engaged with the purpose of retrieval and dissemination of information of frost information.

-Other important stakeholders include James Finlays, Unilever Tea, ABC Insurance Consultants, Kenya Tea Development Authority (KTDA), Kenya Meteorological Department (KMD), Tea Research Foundation of Kenya, James Finlays, Unilever Tea, ABC Insurance Consultants, Kaisugu, Nandi Tea Limited, Sireet Limited, Small-scale and large scale farmers and county governments.
+Other important stakeholders include James Finlays, Unilever Tea, ABC Insurance Consultants, Tea Research Foundation of Kenya, Nandi Tea Limited, Sireet Limited, Small-scale and large scale farmers and county governments.

 More information of this service can be found here: https://www.servirglobal.net/ServiceCatalogue/details/5bd04f7a51ebdcae79683372